temporalio/sdk-go/README.md

 The Temporal Go SDK provides a framework for Temporal Application development in the Go language.
 The SDK contains the following tools:

-- A Temporal Client to communicate with a Temporal Cluster
+- A Temporal Client to communicate with a [Temporal Cluster](https://docs.temporal.io/docs/content/what-is-a-temporal-cluster)
 - APIs to use within your Workflows
-- APIs to create and manage Worker Entities and Worker Processes
+- APIs to create and manage [Workers](https://docs.temporal.io/docs/content/what-is-a-worker)

 **How to use**